 To create the token sale, 100 million DGTX tokens (10% of the total supply of DGTX) were locked into the Digitex Treasury smart contract.
 Starting on 1 March 2019, the smart contract releases 10 million DGTX tokens every three months and sells them ongoing for two and a half years until all tokens have been released.

 In order not to undercut our exchange partners or risk opportune traders dumping tokens, the price of the token is determined by us and will be set at a small market premium.
 KYC will be implemented and the Treasury is not open to residents of the U.S. for regulatory reasons.
-The Treasury price will never be lower than $0.05 for 1 DGTX token.
+The DGTX price will be at an average 5% premium above CoinMarketCap price

 The Digitex Treasury allows traders to buy DGTX easily and instantly without having to go through an exchange.
 At the same time, it funds our operations and continued marketing and development costs.